ytakefuji/bash-shell/README.md

-# exercises for students in Musashino University
+# exercises for students in Data Science of Musashino University
 0. What is a single character, a string?

 1. Show your bash script on how many files and how many directories in the current directory respectively.